disruptiveplanets/AIME/data/minimizer/readme.md

 # Oct 2
 I ran some fits again, and they are still running, but I have already determined that some are not converging.
 I'm moving over to l=2 to test my model again, with 100k iterations.
 It's run 8.

+# Oct 5
+Well, the l=2 run goes exactly as expected.
+I must now determine why the l=3 fit fails, despite running on the same code.
+I could try to half-ass this, or do it this weekend instead.